-FIFA Secretary General Jerome Valcke will begin an inspection visit to Brazil on Monday amid a series of concerns about the country's readiness for the 2014 World Cup.
+FIFA Secretary General Jerome Valcke will begin an inspection visit to Brazil amid a series of concerns about the country's readiness for the 2014 World Cup.

 Valcke will visit three host cities less than a week after Brazil's sports minister said the pace of construction needs to be increased on five of the six stadiums that have to be completed by December.